Blockmodo/coin_registry/README.md

 > root → proof_type

-The type of workrequiredd to verify blocks of transactions.
+The type of work required to verify blocks of transactions.

 > root → algorithm